k134n/MAST5112/README.md

 Updates on the main screen:

 Average prices of menu items are shown: A method was applied to calculate and show the average price of menu items in the starter, main, and dessert categories on the main screen.
-Code implemented: Utilising the reduce() method to calculate the average price in real-time from the menu items list.
+Code implemented: Using the reduce() method to calculate the average price in real-time from the menu items list.

 Setting up navigation: